 Is your sleep a steaming pile of dung?
-Your gut health plays a role in your sleep.
+Find out how gut health affects sleep.

 There has been some really fascinating research that has come out regarding your sleep and your guts, well more specifically your gut microbiome.